Khalife/ker-nel-experiments/README.md

 - provide a fine-grained ontology entity classification using DBPedia 2016

-2 - Filtering method
+2 - Filtering method [Uses Spark, CPU-version in development]

 This module provides a filtering algorithm to discard less similar entities to a given query.
 It allows to return a smaller set of entity candidates.

-3 - Graph mining for new score features and identification algorithm
+3 - Graph mining for new score features and identification algorithm [Uses Spark, CPU-version in development]
 KER-NEL (Knowledge graph exploration and node ranking for named entity linking) uses the knowledge graph to extract semantic information for a given entity node.
 Then, capitalizing on a filtering method to take as input a reduced set of entity candidates, it returns the most probable underlying entity to a given query.
 We added an example of regression/classification training using these new entity features.